kylepjohnson/lecture_nyc_ascent/README.md

 The folder `tweets` contains two .csv files, one of popular tweets (more than 500 retweets) and another on unpopular tweets (with fewer than 10 retweets).
 These were obtained with the script `get_tweets.py`.
 To use this file, you will need to [obtain authentication tokens](https://apps.twitter.com/) and add them to `config.py`.

-`tweets_to_features.ipynb` is a Jupyter notebook which illustrates some NLP basics (e.g., tokenization, stopword filter) and also shows how to extract features from text.
-When you run all of its commands, it will create a diectory `feature_tables` which keep several feature tables for the popular and unpopular tweets.
+`tweets_to_features.ipynb` is a Jupyter notebook which illustrates some NLP basics (e.g., tokenization, stopword filter) and also shows how to extract features from text (e.g., bag of words).
+When you run all of its commands, it will create a diectory `feature_tables` which keep several feature tables for the tweets.

 The `code_snippets` directory has some simplified code which serve as easy-to-understand examples of what appear in the other notebooks.